-However, if you aren’t hugely techy, the process it takes to setup a VPN can seem daunting – so much so that it could put you off using even the best VPN entirely.
+However, if you aren’t hugely techy, working out how to set up a VPN can seem daunting – so much so that it could put you off using even the best VPN entirely.
 So, here we’re going to demystify VPN setup, and quickly run down the process of setting up a VPN on any device, be it on your smartphone, PC, streaming box or router.

 If all you want is the top VPN on the market, head over to ExpressVPN.
 With a huge range of servers and incredible functionality, it offers an all-in-one privacy package that is yet to be beaten.
 Plus, Tom's Guide readers can claim three free months on a 12-month plan.View Deal

-If you want to skip down to the section detailing how to setup VPN on your relevant operating system or device, the links below will take you straight there.
+If you want to skip down to the section detailing how to set up a VPN on your relevant operating system or device, the links below will take you straight there.
 If you want to take your time and absorb every last drop of information, though, all you need to do is keep scrolling.

 - How does a VPN work?

 - How to setup a VPN on Windows and Mac

 - How to setup a VPN on mobile

 - How to setup a VPN on a streaming device

 - How to setup a VPN on a router

 - How to choose between different VPN protocols